W4KRL/SolarPowerMonitor/README.md

 Save the sketch.
 Set the RUN switch to the non-RUN (unlabeled) position and upload to the microcontroller.
 Return the switch to RUN after a sucessful upload.

 ## How it works
 The solar panel produces power depending upon the brightness of the light falling on the panel.
 Current flows from the positive terminal of the panel to the Vin+ terminal of the INA219 curent/voltage sensor.
-It flows out of the Vin- terminal to the IN+ terminal of the TP4056 charge controller and returns to the negative terminal of teh panel from the IN- terminal of the TP4056.
+It flows out of the Vin- terminal to the IN+ terminal of the TP4056 charge controller and returns to the negative terminal of the panel from the IN- terminal of the TP4056.

 The INA219 measures the current flow from the solar panel to the TP4056 and measures the voltage at the Vin- terminal.
 This is the same voltage that appears at the TP4056 IN+ terminal.
 The INA219 also calculates the power from the solar panel.